Combating Advanced Persistent Threats: Challenges and Solutions: Solutions to Provenance Graph-Based APT Audit

 In this subsection, we devise a distributed provenance graph audit model to efficiently reconstruct lateral attack chains from two perspectives: network-level global auditing and graph data compression.
 As shown in Fig. 2, it encompasses (i) a graph data compression module based on causality preserved aggregation (CPA) to address the issue of graph dependency explosion, (ii) a graph weight aggregation module based on linear discriminant analysis (LDA) to construct weighted provenance graphs, and (iii) a distributed APT lateral attack chain construction module using weighted provenance graphs.

 \emph{1) CPA-Based Graph Data Compression:} The CPA algorithm is utilized to effectively streamline the dependencies within the provenance graph involving extensive volume of data entities (e.g., IPC and file).
-Specifically, for two interconnected entity flows ($\rightarrow U\rightarrow V\rightarrow$) with a dependency relationship, the following conditions are considered. \emph{(i) Forward ingress aggregation condition:} When the occurrence times of all ingress event edges into entity \emph{U} precede the event edge $U\rightarrow V$, the timestamp of the last ingress edge is designated as the global ingress time. \emph{(ii) Backward egress aggregation condition:} When the occurrence times of all egress event edges from entity \emph{V} follow the event edge $U\rightarrow V$, the timestamp of the initial egress edge is designated as the global egress time. \emph{(iii) Backward egress aggregation condition:} For entity flows that meet both forward and backward aggregation conditions, the two entities are equivalently aggregated as the same one.
+Specifically, for two interconnected entity flows ($\rightarrow U\rightarrow V\rightarrow$) with a dependency relationship, the following three conditions are considered. \begin{itemize} \item \emph{Forward ingress aggregation condition:} When the occurrence times of all ingress event edges into entity \emph{U} precede the event edge $U\rightarrow V$, the timestamp of the last ingress edge is designated as the global ingress time. \item \emph{Backward egress aggregation condition:} When the occurrence times of all egress event edges from entity \emph{V} follow the event edge $U\rightarrow V$, the timestamp of the initial egress edge is designated as the global egress time. \item \emph{Bi-egress aggregation condition:} For entity flows that meet both forward and backward aggregation conditions, the two entities are equivalently aggregated as the same one. {Besides, according to \cite{5}, daemon-related subgraphs within the provenance graph can form separate entities independently of other subgraphs, which can be removed to improve audit efficiency.} \end{itemize}

-\emph{2) LDA-Based Weighted Graph Aggregation:} The LDA model is leveraged to trace PoI alert events by constructing weighted sub-provenance graphs.
-Internally, three primary features, i.e., file size correlation, temporal relevance, and in-out degree ratio, are employed for extracting the entities in the provenance graph.
+\emph{2) LDA-Based Weighted Graph Aggregation:} {This} model is used to trace PoI alert events by constructing weighted sub-provenance graphs.
+Three primary features, i.e., file size correlation, temporal relevance, and in-out degree ratio, are employed for extracting the entities in the provenance graph.
 Subsequently, the edges of the provenance graph are clustered through the multi-round K-means++ algorithm.
-Next, the LDA model is employed to compute the projection vectors that maximize the Fisher criterion for alarm-related edges versus non-alarm-related edges within the differentiated two groups of edges.
+Next, the LDA model is employed to compute the projection vectors that maximize the Fisher criterion for alarm-related edges versus non-alarm-related edges within the differentiated two groups of edges. {Then, the weight of each edge can be derived.}